Research shows that transferring credits from a community college to a four-year institution can be an uphill battle.

 Stronger partnerships between four-year institutions and community colleges can smooth out the transfer process, the study suggests.
-Early advising and automated credit articulation, in particular, allow students to get and stay on track towards bachelor’s degrees, writes Jessica Warren for EAB's Continuing and Online Education Forum.
+Early advising and automated credit articulation, in particular, allow students to get and stay on track towards bachelor’s degrees, according to EAB‘s Continuing and Online Education Forum.

 For example, the University of Central Florida (UCF), which recruits heavily from the Florida community college system, hosts a program called “DirectConnect.”
 Advisors present financial aid and transfer admissions workshops at community college orientations, which encourage students to consider transfer options and connect students with university advisors from day one, writes Warren.
 Through DirectConnect, students not only find out exactly which courses qualify for their major of choice, but also receive paperwork reminders and check-ups from two sources, which help to keep students on track.

 “Community college advisors are playing an increasingly important role in helping transfer students identify and visit multiple transfer-friendly four-year colleges and universities to find the one that best fits their needs,” says Scott Booth, a transfer student success researcher at EAB.